Last updated on February 27th, 2017

 The Niagara Falls region is home to the fastest growing wine country in Canada

 Did you know that there are dozens of wineries within a very short distance of Niagara Falls?
-This wine region’s most prized export is the fruity, rich and sweet ice wine, and there are award-winning vineyards and wineries all over the area where you can try it.
+This wine region’s most prized export is the fruity, rich and sweet ice wine, and there are award-winning vineyards and wineries all over this fastest growing wine region in Canada where you can try the wines.

 Why not visit some of Niagara’s breathtaking vineyards on a classic food and wine tour?
 From April right through to November, you can take part in the Niagara on the Lake Ultimate Foodie Tour, where you’ll be guided along a three-and-a-half-hour walk along the streets of the Old Town, uncovering the area’s rich food history, discovering the culture, and being introduced to the fantastic flavors of the local cuisine.